Quantum-Accelerators/quacc/README.md

 # QuAcc (🚧 Under Construction 🚧)

 ## Disclaimer
 While largely functional, this code is to be consiered highly experimental.
 Not recommended for daily consumption.
-This is in part a playground for me and a way to see what features should be pushed to [Atomate2](https://github.com/materialsproject/atomate2).

 ## Summary
 The Quantum Accelerator (QuAcc) supercharges your code to support high-throughput, database-driven density functional theory (DFT).
 QuAcc is built upon the [Atomic Simulation Environment](https://wiki.fysik.dtu.dk/ase/index.html) and [Jobflow](https://github.com/materialsproject/jobflow) for rapid development and prototyping, no matter your favorite DFT package.